elephantscale/es-training-new/python/slides/PYTHON-Scipy.md

   * To generate 2D sparse matrices
-  * The scipy.sparse package is great for times where we have a large matrix with very few items entered (It doesn’t make sense to store a huge matrix with all zeros or NAs)
+  * The scipy.sparse package is great for times where we have a large matrix with very few items entered (It doesn't make sense to store a huge matrix with all zeros or NAs)

 ```python
 >>> mtx = sparse.csr_matrix((3, 4), dtype=np.int8)